SafQadi/Signal_FFT_GUI/README.md

 # Load data
 - With the load botton you can load the time series.
-- Select the file and click open (or double click the file) and it will be loaded automatically Two test files with two different time series are included.
+- Select the file and click open (or double click the file) and it will be loaded automatically.
+Two test files with two different time series are included.

 # FFT